How Much Has IMO2020 Raised Bunker Prices?

 Ship & Bunker data indicates the average VLSFO price in October across the "G4" global four major bunkering ports of Singapore, Rotterdam, Fujairah and Houston was $542/mt.
 This had risen to an average of $608.50/mt for December.

+buyers in major ports last month were paying $240.50/mt more for fuel year-over-year

-At the same time, the cost of HSFO material has fallen as demand for the fuel ebbed away, but the price movement has been much less pronounced than the shift in sales volume.
+At the same time, the cost of HSFO has fallen as demand for the fuel ebbed away, but the price movement has been much less pronounced than the shift in sales volume.
 The monthly average G4 IFO380 price for October was $337/mt, and $312.50/mt in December.

 So how much more has the new IMO2020 rule cost bunker buyers?

-The above numbers indicate the premium for VLSFO vs IFO380 last month averaged $296/mt in the G4 major bunkering port.
+The above numbers indicate the premium for VLSFO vs IFO380 last month averaged $296/mt in the G4 major bunkering ports.
 That average premium for January so far (January 1-13) has risen to $339.5/mt.
-Good news for owners of scrubber equipped tonnage, then.
+Good news for owners of scrubber equipped tonnage at least.

 But as previously discussed, to understand what the new rules are costing the industry in practical terms we need to look at the cost of what the average buyer is lifting today (VLSFO) compared to what they were lifting last year (IFO380).